This chapter explains the Centrelink review and appeals process, and covers:

 The Centrelink review and appeals process consists of internal and external review mechanisms.
 Individuals have the right to seek a review if they are not satisfied with a decision of Centrelink.

-A review of a decision may begin with the original decision maker or an ARO.
-Where a review begins with the original decision maker, the case may progress to an ARO if the individual is not satisfied with the outcome of the original decision maker's review.
+A review of a decision may begin with the decision maker or an ARO.
+Where a review begins with the decision maker, the case may progress to an ARO if the individual is not satisfied with the outcome of the decision maker's review.

 The levels of review and appeal include: